ProjectIgnis/LORE/README.md

 Of course, having lost the "Key", she could never control or direct that great power.
 After sensing her evil intent, "Theurlogical Demiurgy" goes haywire.

 Possessing the power of God, the world could be created and destroyed at the snap of a finger.
-Even the aftershocks of the energy spilling from this creation, are sufficient to accelerate the destruction of the world.
+Even the aftershocks of the energy spilling from this creation are sufficient to accelerate the destruction of the world.
 "Theurlogical Demiurgy" now becomes the embodiment of the authority of destruction.
 Trying to seal God with powers at the level of the earth's core is a fool's errand.
-The end of the world seemed unavoidable.
+The end of the world seemed inevitable.

 At this moment, "Auram" finally completes the inheritance of the "Key", unites the powers of the "World Legacies", and awakens as the "World Hero" &mdash; "Mekk-Knight Crusadia Avramax".